Hearing Dogs for Deaf People

 Registered charity in England and Wales no: 293358 and in Scotland no: SC040486

-Sponsor a puppy to become a hearing dog from just £3.00 a month.
+Sponsor a puppy to become a hearing dog.
 Your regular gift will be supporting its training to become a lifelong companion for people who have hearing loss.
 Your gift pack includes:

 Why Support Hearing Dogs for Deaf People?